KSP-KOS/KOS_DOC/source/summary_topics/controlStyles.md

 __2. Minimize Trigger Conditions__

 When I first started writing kOS scripts, I tried to make full use of WHEN/THEN triggers with mult-level LOCK variables.
 There is a lot of power in this, but I found it was very easy to hit kOS's hard limit in the number of operations allowed for trigger checking.
 For example, many times, I had two or more WHEN statements that were dependent on the same LOCK variable.
 This caused the LOCK variable to be calculated multiple times in a single update.
 If the LOCK was deep enough, the calculation would become too expensive to do twice and kOS would stop and complain.

+With that in mind, let's expand on the example above.
+This time we'll add some code to get us off the ground and up to 30km.
+We want full throttle initially, but after a couple km, we should throttle back so we don't keep our poor Kerbals locked at maximum acceleration!

+    SAS ON.
+    SET thrott TO 1.
+    LOCK THROTTLE to thrott.
+    STAGE.
+    WAIT UNTIL SHIP:ALTITIUDE > 2000.
+    SET acc_setpoint TO 4.
+    LOCK acc TO SHIP:SENSORS:ACC:MAG.
+    LOCK dthrott TO 0.05 * (acc_setpoint - acc).
+    WHEN SHIP:ALTITIUDE > 10000 THEN {
+        SET acc_setpoint TO 3.
+    }
+    WHEN SHIP:ALTITIUDE > 20000 THEN {
+        SET acc_setpoint TO 2.
+    }
+    UNTIL SHIP:ALTITIUDE > 30000 {
+        SET thrott TO thrott + dthrott.
+        WAIT 0.001.
+    }

+So we have maximum throttle up to 2km, adjusted throttle to get an acceleration of 4g until 10km at which point we set the acceleration set-point to 3g, then 2g at 20km.
+I am not suggesting that this is something you should do in normal operation, but it provides an example of what can be done.
+I will mention, the value of 0.05 is the "proportional gain" and can be adjusted to minimize oscillatory behavior in the throttle, but don't worry too much about that for now - we'll address that in the following tutorial where we create a full-fledged PID-controller.

+There is one rather small correction to the above that I would like to make, namely:

+    SAS ON.
+    SET thrott TO 1.
+    LOCK THROTTLE to thrott.
+    STAGE.
+    WAIT UNTIL SHIP:ALTITIUDE > 2000.
+    SET acc_setpoint TO 4.
+    LOCK acc TO SHIP:SENSORS:ACC:MAG.
+    LOCK dthrott TO 0.05 * (acc_setpoint - acc).
+    WHEN SHIP:ALTITIUDE > 10000 THEN {
+        SET acc_setpoint TO 3.
+        WHEN SHIP:ALTITIUDE > 20000 THEN {
+            SET acc_setpoint TO 2.
+        }
+    }
+    UNTIL SHIP:ALTITIUDE > 30000 {
+        SET thrott TO thrott + dthrott.
+        WAIT 0.001.
+    }

+Now this is quite elegant.
+I have reduced the number of triggers that have to be checked by one.
+The trigger at 10km sets up the next trigger for me.
+This can save a lot of processing time for triggers that will happen sequentially.
+As a general rule, you should nest WHEN/THEN statements whenever possible.
+Certainly, both examples above will work, but when you start to write really meaningful and complicated triggers, this nested construct can save you from that dreaded kOS trigger limit.